wp-plugins/wysija-newsletters/readme.txt

 * Put a subscription form as a sidebar widget or in your pages
 * Import your lists like a breeze.
 Manage them without pain
 * Segment your lists based on opened, clicked & bounced
-* your site's users have their own synced list
+* Your site's users have their own synced list
 * Quick and easy configuration
 * WordPress Multisite ready
 * We offer quick support